sonnh-uit/HCMUIT_thesistemplate/README.md

 <!-- ## Usage -->

 ## DEMO
-The gifs bellow display step by step to use this project in Overleaf
+- The gifs bellow display step by step to use this project in Overleaf
 <!-- ### Overleaf -->

 ![overleaf-demo](imgs/demo/OverLeaf-Demo.gif)

+- To change your name and your thesis title.
+Change the information in `thesis.tex` (from line 35 to line 50).
+- To add more references, after adding file to the references folder, add more line in `thesis.tex` 's config reference session (from line 25 to line 27).
 <!-- CONTRIBUTING -->
 ## Contributing